3a1b2c3/seeingSpace/README.md

 ##  Sehende Raum / Seeing Space
 # Notes about capturing, rendering and reconstruction the world
 When i learned about computer graphics I think i missed the big picture about how all the pieces connect.
-Some noyes on how they do.
+Some notes on how they do.

 # Recommeded reading
 * *Computational Imaging* By Ayush Bhandari, Achuta Kadambi and Ramesh Raskar, A comprehensive and up-to-date textbook and reference for computational imaging, which combines vision, graphics, signal processing, and optics